kris-szczepaniak/join-the-siege/README.md

 ### Model Fit
 A fairly limited document type set, cause the model to over-fit.
 On the other hand, dataset consisting of documents that need to comply with certain standards might be destined for over-fitting.
+That's why I am not including any training model metrics, as no matter the training params, the model overfits with the same stats.
+Nevertheless, it shouldn't be that big of an issue for now, given the fact that the documents that we want to classify always consist of the same sections, as previously mentioned.

 ### Training Limitations
 * reads only english language,